Cooperative Research Centres (CRC) Grants

 Ineligible Expenditure

-• Activities unrelated to the agreed research plan.
+• Activities not directly related to the CRC research program

-• Costs already funded by another Commonwealth program.
+• Costs already funded through another Commonwealth program

 See the guidelines for full details of eligible projects.